 Minimum Lift to fit 35” tires on a Tacoma 3rd Gen

-Fitting 35” tires does not require a crazy amount of modifications.
-It starts with an aftermarket suspension with the minimum lift of 2.5” inches, and 3 inches being recommended for off-road.
+Fitting 35” tires do not require a crazy amount of modifications.
+It starts with an aftermarket suspension with the minimum lift of 2.5” inches, and 3 inches is recommended for off-road.
 You will require a lift, negative offset rims and you’ll need to do some other modifications, which you can read in more detail here.